 This week you'll spend a bunch of time reading and playing with my code, and continuing to learn your way around some of tools that will save you some time and help you work with larger programs.
-By now, you should have already created your lab6 directory and copied into it the files from /home/shared/162/lab6/.
+Create your lab6 directory and copy into it the files from /home/shared/162/lab6/.
 Go to your lab6 directory now.